Equivalence of germs (of mappings and sets) over k vs that over K: Notations and conventions

 For algebraic power series, $\quots{\k\bl x\br}{J_X},$ $\k$ is any field or an excellent Henselian local ring over a field.
 The main relevant (non-field) example is $\k=\quots{\k_o\bl t\br}{\ca},$ for $\k_o$ a field.
 See page 4 of \cite{Denef-Lipshitz} for more detail.
-Occasionally we call this case ``$\k$-Nash" (or just ``Nash") to avoid any confusion with the algebraic rings like $\k[x]$ or $\k[x]_{(x)}.$